-There is a lot to see in Hong Kong, and truth be told, you would be hard pressed to come up with an ideal one day itinerary for Hong Kong.
-The tourist guides always get you to go to Lamma Island to see the Big Buddha, or point you around Hong Kong Island to see a million and one things.
-As a local – I certainly have my favourites when it comes to sights and must-see.
-As a friend of mine – Lilla from Lillasadventures is coming to Hong Kong just as I am away; I made her this little itinerary of my favourite spots!
+There is a lot to see in Hong Kong, and truth be told, you would be hard-pressed to come up with an ideal one-day itinerary for Hong Kong.
+But if you only have one day in Hong Kong, forget about what the tourist guides always tells you to go to Lamma Island to see the Big Buddha or point you around Hong Kong Island to see a million and one things.
+But as a local – I certainly have my favourites when it comes to sights and must-see.
+As a friend of mine is coming to Hong Kong just as I am away; I made her this little itinerary of my favourite spots!

-And this is no ordinary itinerary – I have put three must-see and three choices in there for her, and she would have to take a photo at each spot as a ‘check-in’, and let me know why she has chosen that one over the other.
+And this is no ordinary itinerary – I have put three must-see and three choices.
 So without further ado: here’s my list:

 Nan Lian Garden